Online Payday Advance Loans Under Siege in Alabama

-Considering the numerous outcries against payday loans from federal agencies, consumer groups and others, it is not surprising that payday lenders are under siege in Alabama.
-Payday lending has been discussed in the Alabama legislature for several years, but during this year’s regular session, a bill to regulate the industry made greater progress than similar proposals have achieved in the past, according to the Arise Citizens’ Policy Project.
-The regular session ended without passage of the bill, but analysts expect that legislators will vote on the bill as soon as sessions resume.
+Considering the numerous outcries against online payday advance loans from federal agencies, consumer groups and others, it is not surprising that payday lenders are under siege in Alabama.
+Online payday advance lending has been discussed in the Alabama legislature for several years, but during this year’s regular session, a bill to regulate the industry made greater progress than similar proposals have achieved in the past, according to the Arise Citizens’ Policy Project.
+The regular session ended without passage of the bill, but analysts expect that legislators will vote on the online money loans bill as soon as sessions resume.

 The bill originated in the Alabama Senate, passing with an almost unanimous vote; the bill was then sent to the House Financial Services Committee.
 The committee made alterations that weakened the proposed regulations, which means that the Senate will have to vote on the revised bill.
 Due to the necessity of reconciling the two versions of the bill and the possibility that some compromises may need to be negotiated, the bill has been carried over to the next session.